Julia-Petrova/portfolio/portfolio/api_reference_sample.md

 {:toc}

 This sample is a part of the entity HTTP API reference.
-It describes a fictional system called Datafuel, but it is based on a real product documentation that I wrote.
+It describes a fictional system called Datafuel, but it is based on a real product documentation that I created.

 * **Type:** API Reference
 * **Objective:** A description of how to use an endpoint of the entity HTTP API